 And here’s another example email, where the email server gets the blame.

 And yet another.
 Are you getting the picture?

-So anyone who thinks Eben Pagan may have been telling the truth about his server crash, don’t you think this is too much of a coincidence?
+So maybe Eben Pagan was telling the truth about his server crash, but I think it is too much of a coincidence.

 But how do we know that today’s information marketers are using Jeff Walker’s system?

 Well, here’s one clue.
 Below is a snippet from Jeff’s own sales PowerPoint presentation (again from 2005), where you may notice a couple of household names.
 Yup, all four of the names below are still big players in information marketing.

 What if we were to give everyone the benefit of the doubt, and say that maybe they all wrote their own content, instead of just swiping it from Jeff?

 Um, nope!
 Jeff is happy to prove that there’s no such work involved.
 His students do just reuse (“Plug and Play”) his materials with only minor edits.
 The screenshot below is also from Jeff’s 2005 materials.